Advanced Certificate Student Handbook

 Room Cleaning

-Students are responsible for the cleanliness of their own rooms, which will be checked on a weekly basis by the Dormitory Supervisor.
+Students are responsible for the cleanliness of their own rooms.
+Cleaning products are provided for this purpose.
+Each dormitory room will be checked on a weekly basis by the Dormitory Supervisor.

 Sign-Out Policy

-The school needs to know where students are at all times in case of emergencies or parental inquiries.
-Therefore, if the student is absent overnight he/she must give personal prior notice to the Dormitory Supervisor so that he/she may be reached in emergencies.
+The school needs to know where students are in case of emergencies.
+Therefore, if the student is absent overnight he/she must give prior notice to the Dormitory Supervisor so that he/she may be reached in emergencies.

 Vacation Periods